Using NN’s for Long-Range Forecasts: Electricity Data

 Incorporating a Neural Network

-We saw our time-series model wasn’t allowing for interactions among the components of our time-series model.
+We saw our model wasn’t allowing for interactions among the components of the time-series.
 A natural solution to this is to incorporate a neural network – learning arbitrary/complex interactions is exactly what they are for.

 Of course, this requires scaling up our dataset: we want to learn across multiple series, so that our network can build representations of patterns that are shared across multiple buildings.